is the use of drugs to kill cancer cells. Unlike

 Increase survival time in more advanced

-(Although, this usually means only by a matter of months.)
+pancreatic cancer—this usually means only by a matter of monthsProvide some symptom relief

 Fluorouracil is not associated with a survival benefit.
 Cisplatin and some other drugs have been used in combination with gemcitabine, but are associated with more side effects.

-These drugs should be used with caution in the elderly and those with liver or
+These drugs should be used with caution in the elderly, and in those with liver or

 Am Fam Physician.